geesch/project1/readme.txt

-Just tring to learn how git and github works
+Just triyng to learn how git and github works